ciaraosull/project-4-django/README.md

 ![PEP8 Checker](README/assets/pep8-validator-screenshot.png)

+### Interesting Bugs & Issues

+Using Django’s DetailView of Posts I wanted to paginate the comments.
+However, the comments were showing and the paginator was showing down the bottom but the two did not seem to be linked.
+In other words all the comments were listed on each page of the paginator instead of in groups of 6 on each page.

+On checking through the code of the paginator and reading through Django documentation on pagination again, [Stack Over Flow]( https://stackoverflow.com/questions/56927894/paginate-comments-to-posts) and an [article]( https://blog.devgenius.io/django-extended-pagination-36e18e21d10d) I found on the subject I thought the error might be with the comment object I was returning in the DetailView.

+I used the shell to print the comment object and I realised I had not set the comment context but instead the ‘page_obj’ to the paginator.get_page and once this was all altered the paginator and comments then linked together and functioned as expected.

 ## Security

 All SECRET access keys are stored safely in env.py file to prevent unwanted connections to the database and this was set up before the first push to Github.